xmush/we-_test/README.md

 ## Task

-> Give 25 list nearby hospitals base on user geolocation
+> Give 25 list nearby hospitals base on user geolocation <br>
-> User geolocation can be changed base on user location
+> User geolocation can be changed base on user location <br>
-> Give information about distance between user and hospital in kilometer
+> Give information about distance between user and hospital in kilometer <br>

 ## How to run